-Right after I got down from the bus, the first time I came to Manipal, I encountered the monsoon in its fullest glory.
-Thoroughly ill equipped for such a deluge, I scuttered for cover, took shelter under the portico of a shop at tiger circle and waited for it to stop raining.
-With the innocent ignorance characteristic of every fresher I thought it was foolish to invest in an umbrella.
+Right after I got off the bus, the first time I came to Manipal, I encountered the monsoon in its fullest glory.
+Thoroughly ill-equipped for such a deluge, I scuttered for cover, took shelter under the portico of a shop at tiger circle, and waited for it to stop raining.
+With the innocent ignorance characteristic of every fresher, I thought it was foolish to invest in an umbrella.
 It took me a couple of days to change my mind.

 If everyone descended to such pathetic levels of thievery, our world would be reduced to lawless anarchy.
 With great difficulty and a heavy heart, I returned to Tiger circle to buy myself another umbrella.
-Unable to bring myself to risk another affair, I settled instead on a more modest specimen.
-An umbrella with none of the splendour of the previous specimen but sturdy and practical nonetheless.
+Unable to risk another affair, I settled on a more modest specimen.
+An umbrella with none of the splendor of the previous specimen but sturdy and practical nonetheless.
 Surely no one would want to steal such an ordinary umbrella.

 Or, one could always buy a raincoat.

 This is a guest post by Sai Krishna.
 He is pursuing MBBS at Kasturba Medical College (KMC), Manipal.
-Sai Krishna is a self-confessed Politics and Current Affairsjunkie and wannabe writer.
+Sai Krishna is a self-confessed Politics and Current Affairs junkie and wannabe writer.